On This Page

 Specific packing tips vary by destination due to climate and weather; however, we recommend all students pack the following essential documents in their carry-on luggage: passport, copies of your visa (where applicable), copies of your credit card and your acceptance letter, an extra change of clothes and necessary toiletries in case your checked luggage is lost in transit.
 Additional packing tips can be found in StudioAbroad.

 Flights should be booked for fall/year-long programs by May 1, for summer programs by April 1 and for spring programs by November 1.
-As part of the International Travel Policy, Fairfield University requires all students book their round trip flights through STA travel.
+As part of the International Travel Policy, Fairfield University requires all students book their round trip flights through the University's approved travel provider.
 See below for more details.

-As part of the International Travel Policy, Fairfield University requires all students book their round trip flights through STA travel.
-STA is the world’s largest travel agency that caters specifically to needs of students and faculty and has been doing so for over 30 years.
-For Fairfield students, STA will provide tickets from special contracts with very flexible terms and conditions, including low change fees and refundable options.
+As part of the International Travel Policy, Fairfield University requires all students book their round trip flights through Scholartrip.
+For Fairfield students, Scholartrip will provide tickets from special contracts with very flexible terms and conditions, including low change fees and refundable options.
 They also offer 24/7/365 emergency travel assistance should any issues arise traveling to or from your program location.
-Students can also participate in STA’s exclusive Airfare Deposit Program, allowing students to make payments to their airline ticket on their own schedule.

 Fairfield University provides all students studying abroad with international medical and emergency insurance coverage for the dates of their study abroad program.
 Federal law requires all students to maintain domestic year-round coverage in the U.S. even while the student is studying abroad.
 This means, students should remain enrolled on the policy of their parent or guardian, or in Gallagher Student Health Insurance through Fairfield while on their program abroad.
 Details regarding your international insurance can be found in StudioAbroad.